FROM METAPHOR TO METAPHYSICS

 Location: McKee Gardens, Vero Beach FL

 Photo: © 2007 Jeffrey Berger

 What title should I give this photo?
-To call it a lotus seems too profane.
+To call it a 'Lotus Leaf' is too profane.
 For Egyptians, Hindus, and Buddhists, the lotus is the embodiment of the sacred.
-Since the flower retracts each night and rises and reopens each dawn, the lotus serves as a symbol for creation, death, and rebirth - for the journey of consciousness in the field of time.
+Since the flower retracts each night and reopens at dawn, the lotus serves as a symbol for creation, death, and rebirth - for the journey of consciousness in the field of time.

-Perhaps the title should invite the viewer to see the shape of a womb where the petiole ascends to the upper leaf.
-Perhaps the title should suggest creation in the water droplet.
-Any kid with a toy microscope and a nearby pond will tell you: There is a universe inside every droplet – a menagerie of teeming protozoa, daphnia, and rotifers.
+Perhaps the title should invite the viewer to see a womb where the petiole ascends to the upper leaf.
+Perhaps the title should suggest creation inside the water droplet.
+Any kid with a toy microscope and a nearby pond will tell you: Every droplet is a universe teeming with life.

 Notice the debris inside the water droplet and the vague reflection of the photographer.
 It reveals something about my relationship to the subject.
-Heisenberg might approve - this idea of observer as part of the observed system, of facts that can only be subjective, of different explanations of the same phenomenon.
+Heisenberg might approve of these concepts: Of observer as part of the observed system, of subjective explorations of the same phenomenon.
 Thoughts radiate along vascular paths to the edges of space and time.

 Perhaps a title can misrepresent an image.
 Is my point one of certainty or doubt, of insight or incredulity?
 Is the title an affectation?
 Why not invoke the inherited symbolism of a lotus!

-Sometimes a title should take our speculative imagination beyond the temporal image.
+Sometimes a title takes our speculative imagination beyond the temporal image.